courtois-neuromod/cneuromod_docs/source/ACCESS.md

 All data are made available as a [DataLad collection (login required)](https://git.unf-montreal.ca/cneuromod/cneuromod) in the [UNF git](https://git.unf-montreal.ca).
 [DataLad](https://www.datalad.org/) is a tool for versioning a large data structure in a git repository.
 The dataset can be explored without downloading the data, and it is easy to only download the subset of the data you need for your project.
 See the [DataLad handbook](http://handbook.datalad.org/en/latest/) for further information.

-To obtain the data, you need to install a recent version of the [DataLad software](https://www.datalad.org/get_datalad.html).
-For detailed instruction on how to [install on Linux/Mac/Windows](http://handbook.datalad.org/en/latest/intro/installation.html).
-You will also need to have access to the git hosting the dataset structure and to the S3 fileserver hosting the data.
-Once you have that you can proceed as follows:
+To obtain the data, you need to install a recent version of the [DataLad software](http://handbook.datalad.org/en/latest/intro/installation.html), available for Linux, OSX and Windows.
+You will also need to have login credentials to access the NeuroMod git as well as the NeuroMod [Amazon S3](https://aws.amazon.com/s3) fileserver.
+Once you have obtained these credentials, you can proceed as follows in a terminal:
 ```
 # Install recursively the dataset and subdataset of the current project.
 # If using ssh git clone as follow, you can set your public SSH key in the present git to ease future updates.